St. John's College of Liberal Arts and SciencesQueens Campus

-St. John’s offers students an international academic experience through study abroad courses during the academic year as well as the winter and summer semesters.
-Students can live and learn at the University’s Rome, Italy campus and Paris, France location.
+St. John’s offers an international academic experience through study abroad courses during the academic year as well as the winter and summer semesters.
+You can live and learn at the University’s Rome, Italy campus and Paris, France location.
 For more information about studying abroad, please visit Global Education.

-In addition to the opportunity to work with internationally-renowned faculty on research projects, students in the Environmental Studies program may develop academically and professionally by joining the available student clubs, organizations, and honor societies pertaining to their major.
+In addition to the opportunity to work with internationally-renowned faculty on research projects, you may develop academically and professionally by joining the available student clubs, organizations, and honor societies pertaining to your major.